xythobuz/xythobuz.github.io/input/projects/giessomat.md

 The machine is using two microcontrollers, an [Arduino Nano clone](https://amzn.to/3sQ4Otl) and an [ESP32](https://amzn.to/3xmDh6k).

-The Arduino provides the userinterface, using a 20x4 LCD from a now-obsolete Sparkfun project called [SerialLCD](https://www.sparkfun.com/products/retired/9568).
+The Arduino provides the user interface, using a 20x4 LCD from a now-obsolete Sparkfun project called [SerialLCD](https://www.sparkfun.com/products/retired/9568).
 It is connected to the Arduino via serial.
 Input is done using a cheap 3x4 Keymatrix directly conencted to the Arduino GPIOs.
 I also added a power switch and some voltmeters for the different voltage regulators and a main power switch.